costajob/app-servers/README.md

 ##### Considerations
 Rack is de facto the standard library to expose an HTTP interface in Ruby: it's modular, easy to extend and supported by almost all Ruby App server.
-Unsurprisingly Ruby delivers the worst throughput of the pack.
+Unsurprisingly Ruby delivers the worst throughput of the pack, consuming also plenty of memory (~30MB per process).

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.